cescoferraro/cesco/README.md

 <img alt="screesnhot" src="./screenshot.png">

-This starter is a fork of Gatsby Starter Client, the most popular starter by far – with second place being Gatsby Starter Netlify CMS.
+This starter is a fork of Gatsby Starter News, the most popular starter by far – with second place being Gatsby Starter Netlify CMS.
 So I decided to combine the 2!

 ## 🚀 Quick start